 The trustees may receive, out of the income of the trust property, such remuneration as the Governor may approve.

-14. Application of the Financial Management Act 2006 and the Auditor General Act 2006
+14. Application of Financial Management Act 2006 and Auditor General Act 2006

 The provisions of the Financial Management Act 2006 and the Auditor General Act 2006 regulating the financial administration, audit and reporting of statutory authorities apply to and in respect of the trustees and their operations.

-[Section 14 inserted by No. 98 of 1985 s.
-3; amended by No. 77 of 2006 s.
-17.]
+[Section 14 inserted: No. 98 of 1985 s.
+3; amended: No. 77 of 2006 Sch.
+1 cl.
+135.]

 15. Act not to affect University of Western Australia Act 1911